Information

 Tom Mùller – Artistic Director, Co-Founder & CEO

 Katherine is a creative producer and curator working across socially engaged, site-responsive, live and visual contemporary art practices.
-Prior to her role with the Fremantle Biennale, she was the former Curator at DADAA, a Creative Producer with Perth Festival (Witness Stand, 2021; Five Short Blasts, 2019) and the Special Projects and Revealed Coordinator at Fremantle Arts Centre.
+Alongside her role as the Program Director for the Fremantle Biennale, she works on independent projects and as a Creative Producer with Perth Festival (Killa, 2025; EverNow 2024; Witness Stand, 2021; Five Short Blasts, 2019).
+Previously she was the Curator at DADAA, and the Special Projects Curator at Fremantle Arts Centre.
 Her most recent projects centre place, water and care.
-Previously Katherine has worked on independent and collaborative projects, and held positions with; Artsource, International Art Space, the Lawrence Wilson Art Gallery, the Perth Public Art Foundation, the City of Melville, The Museum of Modern Art (MoMA), and the Venice Biennale.
-Katherine works, lives and swims on the lands and waters of the Whadjuk Nyoongar people.
+Katherine has worked on collaborative projects, and held positions with organisations including; Artsource, International Art Space, the Lawrence Wilson Art Gallery, the Perth Public Art Foundation, the City of Melville, The Museum of Modern Art (MoMA), and the Venice Biennale.
+Katherine works, lives and swims on the lands and waters of the Whadjuk people of the Nyoongar nation.

 BOARD